marano/blog/_posts/2014-07-18-starting-with-graph-databases-using-neo4j-and-rails.markdown

 Let's start with a dead simple app.
 Two models: `Artist` and `Music`.
 One artist can interpret many musics, and a music belongs to a artist.

-I will not paste the application code here on this blog post since we are using the unstable version of the neo4j gem, and much of the code could become outdated quickly.
+I will not paste the application code here on this blog post since we are using the alpha version of the neo4j gem, and much of the code could become outdated quickly.
 Instead of replicating code here, you can check the [live demo](http://interpretations.herokuapp.com) which is running on Heroku, and the updated [source code](https://github.com/tomasmuller/interpretations) on my Github account.